guss84/EOBrowser/README.md

 ## About

-The [Earth Observation Browser](https://apps.sentinel-hub.com/eo-browser/) is a search tool for Sentinel-1, -2, -3, -5P, Landsat 5, 7, 8, MODIS and Envisat Meris satellite imagery.
+The Earth Observation Browser is a search tool for Sentinel-2 and Landsat 5,7,8 satellite imagery.
 It was released as open-source to bring earth observation imagery closer to its end users.
 Some features:

 * Search by date, location, source, and cloud coverage